cysouw/diathesis/text/c01_introduction.md

 ### Multi-chained diatheses

 ~~multi-chained diatheses~~ consist of combinations of more than two role-remappings that occur in a sequence.
 This occurs frequently as the result of a stack of multiple diatheses, but only very rarely in a single diathesis.
 As an example arising from a stack of multiple diatheses consider taking a verb like *lesen* 'to read' [@next a] and applying a stack of two diatheses [@next b,c].
 This leads to a chain of three role-remappings.
-First, the preverb diathesis with *vor-* [@next b] leads to the addition of a dative argument *dem Jungen*, i.e. a role-remapping ~~[Ø › OBJ]~~, see [@sec:preverb-dative-additions].
+First, the preverb diathesis with *vor-* [@next b] leads to the addition of a dative argument *dem Jungen*, i.e. a role-remapping ~~[Ø › OBJ]~~, see [@sec:preverb-dative-addition-accusative].
 On top of that, the *bekommen* dative passive [@next c] promotes this dative to subject and removes the original subject, i.e. a role-remapping ~~[OBJ › SBJ › Ø]~~, see [@sec:participles-bekommen-passive].
 Combined, these two diatheses lead to a role-remapping ~~[Ø › OBJ › SBJ › Ø]~~.

 ::: ex
 ~~[Ø › OBJ › SBJ › Ø]~~